pjohansson/poisson_diskus/README.md

 In short, I would currently recommend against using this for work where the distribution of points is critical.
 Or, at the very least, to inspect the results before use.

+# Should you use this?
+Probably not.
+The results are decent (but not great) and thousands of points are generated in milliseconds on reasonably modern hardware.
+However, in absolute speed testing the library is worse by an order of magnitude compared to many other implementations in C and even Python.

+This is likely due the inefficient grid search which is implemented recursively in order to work with an arbitrary number of dimensions.
+This may or may not be improved.

+*   Ballpark speed: 60,000 generated points in 400 ms, running in release mode on an Intel 4670K at 3.4GHz.

 # Citations
 \[1\] Bridson, R. (2007).
 Fast Poisson disk sampling in arbitrary dimensions.
 SIGGRAPH sketches, 10, 1.